HIGH TECH ACADEMY (HTA) (Course numbers: “See Table below”)

 The High Tech Academy (HTA) is a dual-credit enrollment program offered by Henrico County Public Schools (HCPS) and Virginia Commonwealth University (VCU).
 Located at Advanced Career Education Center at Highland Springs, this collaborative program prepares secondary students for future careers in high tech industries.

-Students in this two-year program follow a rigorous academic curriculum which incorporates industrial applications in a high tack atmosphere.
+Students in this two-year program follow a rigorous academic curriculum which incorporates industrial applications in a high tech atmosphere.
 Working in teams through project based learning, the students engage in coursework in advanced mathematics and science within the framework of high tech industrial applications.
 HTA students can receive up to 28 dual enrollment credit hours through VCU.
 Applicants must be registered in a Henrico County high school.
 Two curriculum tracks are available based on the student’s math background (see below).
 A completed application, transcript, and three teacher recommendations (science, mathematics, and 1 other) are required.

 Students prepare for the NOCTI Pre-engineering certification exam, taken during their second year.
 HTA completer who pass this exam may qualify to receive the Governor’s Seal, VDOE Advanced Mathematics and Technology seal as well as the VDOE Career and Technical Education Seal and the Board of Education’s Seal for Science, Technology, Engineering, and Mathematics (STEM).
 Click here to go to the Virginia Department of Education diploma seals page.

 An orientation at VCU prior to attending High Tech Academy is required.